ChaosCat/InfernOS-Graphics-Foundation/README.md

 # Introduction
-The InfernOS Graphics Foundation is a project which will become the (well) foundation of the graphics in the upcoming InfernOS.
+The InfernOS Graphics Foundation is a project which will become the (well..) foundation of the graphics in the upcoming InfernOS.
 Ain't much else to tell (for now), enjoy your stay.

 # Getting Started
-Basically it is a VS2017 projec
+Basically it is a VS2017 project
 1. Clone / Download / Telegrab / Whatever the source.
 2. You need to have the following libraries in order for the program to build correctly:
   * *GLFW*